CardioBench: Do Echocardiography Foundation Models Generalize Beyond the Lab?: Conclusion

 \section{Conclusion}

-CardioBench demonstrates that echocardiography foundation models must be assessed through multi-task, multi-dataset evaluation to capture their true capabilities.
-Model performance depends on design and supervision choices, which shape strengths in temporal dynamics, retrieval, and clinically grounded representations.
-Future advances will likely come from hybrid approaches that combine these complementary benefits.
-By providing a standardized, publicly available benchmark, CardioBench establishes a baseline for fair comparison and a platform for developing the next generation of clinically meaningful models.
+CardioBench demonstrates that echocardiography foundation models must be assessed through multi-evaluation to capture their true capabilities.
+Performance depends on design and supervision choices shaping temporal dynamics, retrieval, and clinically grounded representations.
+Future advances will likely come from hybrid approaches combining these strengths.
+By providing a publicly available standardized benchmark, CardioBench establishes a baseline for fair comparison to develop clinically meaningful models.